xnh0x/HH-League-Tracker/README.md

 ![Markers](https://github.com/user-attachments/assets/f27112d5-b867-4228-8aa1-0127498e0f66)

-Gray is the only color with an added effect: the booster timer can optionally prioritize the non-grey opponents.
+Gray is the only color with an added effect: the booster timer can optionally prioritize the non-gray opponents.
 All other colors are just visual and can be freely used.

 ### Bulbs (requires HH++ BDSM)
 Adds a column that shows the amount of used bulbs in the team.
-The count will exclude the bulbs that are irrelevant for PvP, i.e tier 1 income skills and for non-center girls also tier 5 since that skill isn't active.
+The count will exclude the skills that are irrelevant for PvP, i.e tier 1 income and for non-center girls also tier 5 because that skill isn't active.
 Since the total amount will vary based on the rarities of the girls, the coloring is based on the percentage of used bulbs from *red* meaning all relevant skills are maxed down to *gray* meaning barely any bulbs are used.

 ![Bulbs](https://github.com/user-attachments/assets/4c02b0c9-ba9e-4d2c-a7ce-4d8daf5b85c4)